Vegetable Pasta Bake

 In my mind, baked pasta dishes can often taste uninspired, bland or boring.
 Or more precisely, like it is just the results of layering together a handful of store-bought convenience ingredients.
 Not to mention the fact that a lot of pasta bakes are sorely lacking in nutritional appeal.
 Enter this easy cheesy and healthy Vegetable Pasta Bake which is none of the above!

-Unlike vegetable lasagna, which requires layering all of the ingredients, this veggie baked pasta is much more simple to put together: the cooked veggies are stirred into the cooked pasta then just transferred to the casserole dish.
+Unlike vegetable lasagna, which requires layering all of the ingredients, this veggie baked pasta is much simpler to put together: the cooked veggies are stirred into the cooked pasta then just transferred to the casserole dish.
 All that is left to do is dollop on the ricotta cheese and add on shredded cheese before baking it!
 I’m telling you, this veggie pasta bake is so easy and simple yet so delish!

 Make sure you check out our Ground Turkey Pasta Bake too!